BadJukeBox/http_sniffer/README.md

 Personally things I would do given more time:
 - Add a thread to allow the user to escape the program by pressing `q` much like some console programs do now.
 - Further testing.
+There is currently light unit testing, but the program could do with some better tests.
-- Make the program work on all operating systems (developed and tested on linux)
+- Make the program work on all operating systems (developed and tested on linux).
-- Use seq/ack to tie calls and responses together so that the program could provide site-level statistics of failure vs. success
+- Use seq/ack to tie calls and responses together so that the program could provide site-level statistics of failure vs. success.
+- Make running the program easier, IE: add a "setup" that makes an alias for you, etc

+##Bugs

+I've noticed two bugs to date that I have not been able to track down given the time.
+- Very rarely the program will stop refreshing the screen, exiting and restarting fixes it, and the timing has been random.
+- (This has happened once) the total successes will outnumber the total requests.
+Wasn't able to reproduce but would be fun to look into.